sourcegraph/about/blogposts/2021/dev-tool-time-primeagen.md

     <figcaption style="text-align: center; font-style: italic;">Watch ThePrimeagen demonstrate his setup for navigating windows consistently</figcaption>
 </figure>

+By consistently organizing keybindings for actions, and building muscle memory, ThePrimeagen cuts down on the small pauses needed to figure out how to perform the next intended action.
+This approach carries through to his main text editor, [Neovim](https://neovim.io/), for which he, and co-contributors, built [Harpoon](https://github.com/ThePrimeagen/harpoon), a plugin for file and terminal navigation.

+Configuration is personal, though, and while ThePrimeagen's [dotfiles](https://github.com/ThePrimeagen/.dotfiles) are a source of inspiration for many, his own keybindings and preferences are optimized for him.
+Others might need to take different approaches, or fine-tune the same combination of core apps (i3, tmux, and Neovim) differently.
+Following ThePrimeagen's approach is about finding problematically complex aspects of your current setup, even if that complexity comes from seemingly ergonomic approaches like mnemonics, and simplifying in a way that works with your own mental model and habits.

 <figure>
     <div class="container my-4 video-embed embed-responsive embed-responsive-16by9">
         <video controls src="https://sourcegraphstatic.com/blog/dev-tool-time/primeagen/thinking.mp4"></video>
     </div>
     <figcaption style="text-align: center; font-style: italic;">Listen to ThePrimeagen discuss the importance of reducing complexity to reduce unnecessary thinking</figcaption>
 </figure>

+## `git worktree` so you don't have to `git stash`

+Reducing cognitive overhead is as much about taking advantage of existing tools and workflows as it is extensive configuration.
+One of ThePrimagen's examples of this is his relatively recent switch to using Git worktrees, which allow you to concurrently checkout multiple branches of a repository.
+Rather than going through the steps of stashing changes, switching branches, and later on figuring out what to pop, worktrees are an interface to a simpler model of navigating branches.

 <figure>
     <div class="container my-4 video-embed embed-responsive embed-responsive-16by9">